Maria Valtorta

-Maria Valtorta (14 March 1897 – 12 October 1961) was a Catholic Italian writer.
-She was a Franciscan tertiary and a lay member of the Servants of Mary who reported personal conversations with, and dictations from, Jesus Christ.
-She lived much of her life bedridden in Viareggio in Tuscany where she died in 1961.
-She is buried at the grand cloister of the Basilica of Santissima Annunziata in Florence.
+Maria Valtorta (14 March 1897 – 12 October 1961) was an Italian Catholic writer.
+A Franciscan tertiary and a lay member of the Servants of Mary, she reported that she had personal conversations with, and dictations from, Jesus Christ.
+She lived much of her life bedridden in Viareggio in Tuscany.

 She is best known for her 5,000 page book The Poem of the Man-God, first published in 1956 and later titled The Gospel as Revealed to Me.
-The book is based on 10,000 of the 15,000 pages in her handwritten notebooks.
-The 10,000 pages were mostly written from 1944-1947 and detail the life of Jesus.
-These handwritten pages were typed on separate pages by her spiritual advisor, Father Romualdo Migliorini, O.S.M, and chronologically reassembled into a book.
-The additional 5,000 pages were later published as separate books.

-Her main book was placed on the (now abolished) Index Librorum Prohibitorum in 1959.
-It was translated into many languages.
+The book was mostly written from 1944 to 1947 and was later translated into many languages.
+The book was placed on the Index Librorum Prohibitorum in 1959.
 In 2025, the Dicastery for the Doctrine of the Faith stated that her writings do not have a supernatural origin.

-Her work continues to be controversial and various Biblical experts, historians and scientists continue to support and criticize the book to this day, and yearly conferences on the scientific and theological aspects of her writings are held in Italy.
+Various Biblical experts, historians, and scientists continue to support and criticize the book to this day.
+Her work has been compared to the writings of other Catholic authors claiming visions and yearly conferences have been held in Italy regarding her works.